farshadnick/Mastering-Kubernetes/Network-policy/README.md

 in this  Scenario we are going to Block all Trafic in

-# Default Network Policy  to Block all incomming Trrafic to namespace web-auth
+# Default Network Policy  to Block all incomming Trafic to namespace web-auth
 ```
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy